PART 17 - AMENDMENTS TO STATEMENTS OF CASE

 (Part 22 requires amendments to a statement of case to be verified by a statement of truth unless the court orders otherwise)

-(1) If a party has amended his statement of case where permission of the court was not required, the court may disallow the amendment.
+(1) If a party has amended their statement of case where permission of the court was not required, the court may disallow the amendment.

-(2) A party may apply to the court for an order under paragraph (1) within 14 days of service of a copy of the amended statement of case on him.
+(2) A party may apply to the court for an order under paragraph (1) within 14 days of service of a copy of the amended statement of case on them.

-(1) Where the court gives permission for a party to amend his statement of case, it may give directions as to –
+(1) Where the court gives permission for a party to amend their statement of case, it may give directions as to –

 (a) amendments to be made to any other statement of case; and